GSA/digitalgov.gov/content/communities/rpa-community.md

 The RPA CoP seeks to achieve its important mission with a sense of urgency and a bias towards action.
 As agencies continue to learn the potential benefits of RPA, enthusiasm for developing RPA programs government-wide grows exponentially.
 The RPA CoP plays an important role in helping agencies convert RPA enthusiasm into action.
 Specifically, the CoP helps agencies develop programs that are cost effective, auditable, avoid common pitfalls, and most importantly, deploy impactful automations.

 ## Who We Are

+The executive sponsors for the RPA Community of Practice are GSA Chief Financial Officer and acting CoP Chair, **Gerard Badorrek**, and GSA Technology Transformation Services (TTS) Director, **Anil Cheriyan**.

 The RPA community, RPA Playbook, and all knowledge sharing events are managed by Jim Geoghegan: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov).

 The community is organized into 10 practice areas, with assigned leaders from impactful RPA programs across the federal government.

 ### Technology